fiznool/blog-hugo/README.md

 ## Development

 - `hugo server`: run a development server.
 Site will be available at http://localhost:1313.
+- `hugo server -D`: as above but also previews draft posts.
 - `hugo new blog/YYYY-MM-DD-<kebab-case-post-name>.md`: create a new blog post.
 Name of post will be generated from the kebab-case name.

 ## Deployment